instructlab/taxonomy/README.md

 1. **Knowledge**:

     Knowledge is like data and facts.
 It's backed by documents.
-When creating knowledge for a model, you're giving it additional data to answer questions with, more accurately.
+When creating knowledge for a model, you're giving it additional data so it can answer questions more accurately.
 2. **Compositional Skills**:

     Skills are performative.
 When creating a skill for the model, you're teaching it how to do something: "write me a song," "talk like a pirate," "summarize an email."